-Located at the National Memorial Arboretum in Staffordshire, the Remembrance Glade has been designed to offer a tranquil space for families, individuals, schools, community groups and others to contemplate what Remembrance means to them and to remember those that have served and sacrificed.
+Located at the National Memorial Arboretum in Staffordshire, the Remembrance Glade has been designed to offer a tranquil space for families, individuals, schools, community groups and others to contemplate what Remembrance means to them and to remember those who have served and sacrificed.

-The Glade has been created to provoke reflection and contemplation through symbolic forms, features and plants.
-Download the Remembrance Glade factsheet to find out more about the trees, shrubs and bulbs that make up the Remembrance Glade, and the symbolism behind them.
+The Glade has been created to encourage reflection and contemplation through symbolic forms, features and plants.
+Download the Remembrance Glade factsheet to find out more about the trees, shrubs and flowers that make up the Remembrance Glade, and the symbolism behind them.

 Our aim is to empower people to find new ways to remember those who have served.

 We want to give all communities the freedom to develop their own forms of Remembrance which reflect their own histories and cultures.

-We also want to inspire the activity of Remembrance, not just on 11 November, but as a year-round activity that people can partake in when they want, and in a way they see fit.
+We also want to inspire the practice of Remembrance, not just on 11 November, but as a year-round activity that people can partake in when they want, and in a way they see fit.